proxyclick/interview-csharp/Webhooks.md

 - Get a push notification whenever a visitor checks-in
 - Cancel a visit, where appropriate.

-You help the customer suggesting the appropriate API calls to use, and it appears can use the API to resolve all the requirements but one.
+You help the customer suggesting the appropriate API calls to use, and _it appears can use the API to resolve all the requirements but one_.
 You discover that there are no easy ways to get alerted for visitor check-in or check-out events.

 ## Assignment: Design a system for sending webhooks